turnerbenjamin/mb230_productivity_and_workspaces/1. workspaces/2_configure_agent_inbox_including_custom_views.md

 activate or deactivate this view you need to select the relevant setting from the Copilot AI Features section of the Agent Experience Profile form.

-I have been unable to get this view working.

 ### Creating a Custom Inbox View (Activity)

 We are going to create a custom inbox view that will list all high-priority